pipemg/rnaseq_workflow/README.md

 ## RNASeq workflow

 This repository will eventually contain the standardized analysis protocol used in the [Resendis lab](http://resendislab.inmegen.gob.mx).
-At the moment this is still in planning phase and benchmarking phase.
+At the moment this is still in planning and benchmarking phase.

 ## Steps and tool candidates